top of page

 image of round patio table with colorful umbrella bungeed in the middle and chairs tipped onto the table with 3 inches of snow covering chairs and table.
 Text says Winter Positivity (original photography by Sheri & Bill)

-Our patio table is blanketed by fresh morning snow.
-The colorful umbrella, bungeed tightly closed, crowns a three-inch overnight gift.
-Four chairs lean forward, tipped carefully against the table, as if huddled together for warmth.
-The ground around them is cold.
+Our patio table was blanketed by fresh morning snow.
+The colorful umbrella, bungeed tightly closed, crowned a three-inch overnight gift.
+Four chairs leaned forward, tipped carefully against the table, as if huddled together for warmth.

 Sheri: Winter often gets a bad reputation.
 It’s associated with darkness, cold fingers, canceled plans, and waiting.
 Waiting for warmth.
 Waiting for light.
 Waiting for life to feel easy again.
 I often treat winter as something to “get through,” rather than something to experience.